UNF-Robotics/docker-ros1-noetic-gazebo-gym/README.md

 Docker image with ROS 1 Noetic Development Environment with Gazebo, Gymnasium, and RViz for various robotics purposes at UNF, club, research, and development.
-This container contains the initial environment to build and run ROS 1 simulations using Gazebo, Gymnasium, and RViz.
+This container contains the initial environment to build and run ROS 1 simulations using Gazebo, Gymnasium, PyTorch, and RViz.

 This container has a pre-built installation of [ros-gazebo-gym](https://github.com/rickstaa/ros-gazebo-gym) along with [panda_gazebo](https://github.com/rickstaa/panda-gazebo/)